Evian-Zhang/Wispha-old/README.md

 # Wispha

 `Wispha` is a project file management tool written in Rust.
-In a complex project consisting of enormous files and directories, `Wispha` can produce `LOOKME.wispha` efficiently to store hierarchical information and descriptions of each file. `Wispha` can also make it easier to read information of relationship between files.
+In a complex project consisting of enormous files and directories, `Wispha` can produce `wispha` file efficiently to store hierarchical information and descriptions of each file. `Wispha` can also make it easier to read information of relationship between files.

 Other versions: